Postgraduate Loan for Master’s study

 - Interest will be charged at the RPI plus 3% from the day the first payment is made to you until the loan is repaid in full or written off.
 It won’t vary depending on your income after you finish your course.

 - The interest rate is updated in September every year, using the RPI from March of that year.

 - If you started your undergraduate course on or after 1 September 2012 and have any other loans from the Student Loans Company you will repay these at the same time.
 This means you will repay 9% of your income over £25,000 towards the student loan you took for your undergraduate course and 6.1% of your income over £21,000 towards your Postgraduate Loan.
 As a result when you become eligible to repay both loans you will repay a total of 15.1% of your income.
 Examples:

 |Income each year (before tax)||Monthly salary||Undergraduate loan repayment*||Postgraduate loan repayment|

 |* If you're repaying a student loan for your undergraduate course that started on or after 1 September 2012|

-Any loan remaining 30 years after you're due to start making repayments will be written off.
+Outstanding balances of English and Welsh loans which are remaining 30 years after you're due to start making repayments will be written off.